Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Over/under insights

-- Cincinnati and its opponents have combined to score more than 48.5 points in 10 of 20 games this season.
+- Cincinnati has combined with its opponents to score more than 48.5 points in 10 of 20 games this season.

-- Sunday's total is 5.7 points lower than the two team's combined 54.2 points per game average.

-- These two squads combine to surrender 44 points per game, 4.5 fewer than this contest's over/under.
+- These two squads combine to allow 44 points per game, 4.5 fewer than this contest's over/under.

 - The Rams and their opponents have scored an average of 49.2 points per game in 2021, 0.7 more than Sunday's total.